Test Drive Unlimited 2: Location

-The game is set upon two islands: Ibiza (an island in the Balearic Islands, a Spanish territory) and Oahu (one of the Hawaiian Islands; returning from TDU).
+The game is set upon two islands: Ibiza (an island in the Balearic Islands, a Spanish territory) and Oahu (one of the Hawaiian Islands; returning from Unlimited).
 Both islands have been modeled mostly accurately by using satellite data.
 Each island has both asphalt roads and off-road routes, translated to roughly two-thirds of all roads being asphalt roads, and the total length of road exceeds 3,000 kilometers (1,864 miles).
 The racing of the game is similar with the previous game, and there are three championship cups, for each vehicle class, to win in the game (one in Ibiza and two on Oahu).

 The islands have new challenges and races to earn extra cash, and the roads on Oahu have been modified to give the location a fresh look, especially for those who played the previous game.
 Oahu has also been renewed graphically to stay up to date for the new game, and each island features a 24-hour cycle and dynamic weather.
 The player can travel between the two islands by driving to the airport on one island, where a cutscene shows the character taking off as a passenger on a plane, and then flying to the next location on the other island.
 This air-commuting ability needs to be unlocked by reaching Level 10 in the game.
 The airports have modeled interiors which, like car dealerships and other locations, allows online players to interact with other online players in the same location.
 With the release of the second DLC, the player also has the option to instantly change islands instead of entering the airport.
 However, they can still choose to enter the airport if the player desires to do so.

 Multiplayer

 Test Drive Unlimited 2 has a similar online mode to the previous game; free roam driving.
 During free roaming, up to eight players can join a session at the same time.
 The ability to walk is also present in the new racing lobby, homes and shops.
 When waiting for every player to be ready to race, cars of the other players can be examined.
 Also, players can be in the seat of another player's car to show or be shown different shortcuts.
 If a player triggers a police chase, other players can also join in the chase, either as fellow racers trying to outrun the police, or as police officers trying to arrest the racers.

 The game's online servers went offline in November 2018, disabling online multiplayer and the TDU2: Casino Online expansion.
-However, in 2021, modders restored the Windows version's online functionality via a mod titled TDU World, which also includes additional content of its own.
+However, modders restored the Windows version's online functionality via mods like TDU World, TDUniverse, and the largest of the three, Project Paradise 2.